Chart Color Schemes

 Sorrento ranks among the oldest 10% of areas nationwide

-Sorrento's median age is 64, which is significantly higher than Greater Melbourne's figure of 37 and Australia's national average of 38 years.
-The 65-74 age group makes up a strong 27.9% of Sorrento's population, compared to Greater Melbourne's percentage, while the 25-34 cohort is less prevalent at 2.7%.
-This concentration in the 65-74 age group is well above the national average of 9.4%.
-Between 2021 and present, the 75-84 age group has grown from 16.5% to 19.0% of Sorrento's population.
-Conversely, the 45-54 cohort has declined from 9.7% to 7.1%, and the 5-14 group has dropped from 5.9% to 3.6%.
-By 2041, demographic modeling suggests that Sorrento's age profile will evolve significantly.
-Leading this demographic shift, the 75-84 age group is projected to grow by 58%, reaching 635 people from its current figure of 402.
-This growth is anticipated to be primarily driven by residents aged 65 and older, who are expected to represent 94% of the population growth.
-Conversely, both the 5-14 and 15-24 age groups are projected to see reduced numbers.
+Sorrento's median age is 64, significantly higher than Greater Melbourne's figure of 37 and Australia's national average of 38 years.
+The 65-74 age group constitutes 27.8% of Sorrento's population, compared to Greater Melbourne's figure, while the 25-34 cohort is less prevalent at 2.7%.
+This concentration in the 65-74 age group is notably higher than the national average of 9.4%.
+Between 2021 and present, the 75 to 84 age group has increased from 16.5% to 19.0%, while the 45 to 54 cohort has decreased from 9.7% to 7.1% and the 5 to 14 age group has dropped from 5.9% to 3.6%.
+By 2041, demographic modeling predicts significant changes in Sorrento's age profile.
+The 85+ group is expected to grow by 113%, reaching 238 people from its current total of 111.
+This growth will be led by residents aged 65 and older, who represent all anticipated population growth.
+Conversely, both the 0 to 4 and 25 to 34 age groups are projected to decrease in numbers.